webiny/webiny-js-data-mock/README.md

 #### Skip creating blog articles

-If you want to skip creating blog articles, add `--skip=blog` argument to the create-data command:
+If you want to skip creating blog articles, add `--skip=cms:blog` argument to the create-data command:

 ````
-yarn create-data --skip=blog
+yarn create-data --skip=cms:blog
 ````

 Note that this will NOT skip group and models creation.